-From humble beginnings in Queensland, Pillow Talk now operates a chain of 59 stores across eastern Australia, with around 800 staff nationally.
+From humble beginnings in Queensland, Pillow Talk Homewares now operates a chain of 59 stores across eastern Australia, with around 800 staff nationally.

 Marking its 40th anniversary in 2017, Pillow Talk boasts a history of being ahead of the curve and looking at ways to satisfy customers first before ways to better its bottom line.